DovetailSoftware/l10n/README.md

 -- each list exports to a separate file named list-name_GBST_locale.csv or list-name_HGBST_locale.csv.
 2. modify exported file by adding a localized value at the end of each line of your choice.
 The value should be in a language indicated by locale code.<br/>
 Important: <br/>
--- the file is encoded in UCS-2 Little Endian format to allow language-specific characters.<br/>
+-- the file is encoded in Unicode format to allow language-specific characters.<br/>
--- use MS Excel or proper text editor capable of handling UCS-2 encoded files.<br/>
+-- use MS Excel or proper text editor capable of handling Unicode-encoded files.<br/>
 -- do not convert the file to other encoding method to avoid data loss/misrepresentation.
 3. import a list:<br/>
 -- use ImportLocalizedGBSTListElement.js code for Clarify list(s)<br/>